sceendy/sceendy.github.io/about.md

       <img src="/assets/cindy-about.jpg" alt="Cindy Juarez" class="top-space"/>
     </div>
     <div class="col-md-8 col-sm-8 col-xs-12">
       <p class="text-block top-space">Hmm, what else...
 I <strong class="text-pink">love</strong> creating beautiful, responsive layouts using Sass and manipulating the DOM by writing JavaScript.
-For the past 2 years, I have has been diving deep into AngularJS.</p>
+For the past 2 years, I have been getting cozy with AngularJS and recently have also taken a liking to ES2015. <strong class="text-pink">&hearts;</strong> </p>
       <p class="text-block">While I enjoy building awesome + modern web applications, I also make time for other things such as running, going to NBA games, playing video games with friends, reading autobiographies of comedians or politicians, cooking, and traveling.
       </p>
     </div>